Guide to Real Money Poker Bonuses

 - What percentage of the rake does the bonus pay back to you?

 The higher the percentage, the better it is for you.
-We’ve included this percentage in the detailed analysis of each of the poker bonuses listed above.
+We’ve included this percentage in the detailed analysis of each poker bonus listed above.

-- What kind of instalments is the bonus paid in?
+- What kind of installments is the bonus paid in?

-This is super important: you want a bonus that is paid in instalments of $10 or less.
-Small stakes players don’t rack up poker points all that fast, so if the bonus is paid in big instalments, there is a real danger that you end up losing a lot of points if you don’t reach the required point total in time.
+This is super important: you want a bonus that’s paid in installments of $10 or less, or the ones you can trigger whenever you like.
+Small stakes players don’t rack up poker points as fast as medium to high stakes players.
+If they pay the poker bonus in big installments, there is a real danger that you end up losing a lot of points if you don’t reach the required point total in time.
+Sometimes the time limit may be as short as a month.

 - What else do you get?